Java Threads

 Synchronization

-In general getting actions in a multithreaded program to happen in some correct order is hard because
+In general, getting actions in a multithreaded program to happen in some correct order is hard because:

-The JLS formally specificies a memory model and defines kinds of actions (read, write, synchronization, external, and thread divergence) so as to formally define a orderings of actions that help (see Section 17.4 of the specification).
+The JLS formally specifies a memory model and defines kinds of actions (read, write, synchronization, external, and thread divergence) so as to formally define a orderings of actions that help (see Section 17.4 of the specification).
+While there are many details, the most useful things to know are:

 Java developers have a lot of choices for synchronizing: